Vacation schemes

 Deadlines for summer legal placements tend to fall between January and April, several months ahead of training contract applications.
 However, the best advice is to research early, as increased competition for places means that vacation schemes may be brought forward.
 Firms may be quite specific about what sort of applications they want and when, such as final-year non-law students at Easter and penultimate-year law students in the summer.

-There isn't a magic number in regard to placements - the more experience you get the better.
+There isn't a magic number in regard to placements and you’re not restricted in the number you can complete - the more experience you get the better.
 If you're unsure what you want to do, complete vacation schemes in different-sized firms and in those that offer a variety of specialisms to help you decide which practice area is right for you.
-Make sure that the schemes you're applying to are worthwhile and will add something to your development - don't just do them to fill up your CV.
+However, make sure that the schemes you're applying to are worthwhile and will add something to your development - don't just do them to fill up your CV.

 Law firms receive hundreds of applications, and because of this not all will wait until the deadline to shortlist applicants.
 Starting early and getting help with your application gives you the best chance.